'Unimaginable': Families of Tiananmen dead demand truth

 The goal of the Tiananmen Mothers, which has dozens of members, is to get compensation from the Chinese state, have the leaders responsible for the violent repression held accountable, and find out how their loved ones died.

 The precise number of deaths remains unknown.
-Two days after the bloody crackdown, the government reported "nearly 300 dead", including troops, in the crushing of what it called "counter-revolutionary riots".
+Two days after the incident, the government reported "nearly 300 dead", including troops, in the crushing of what it called "counter-revolutionary riots".

 However, the former British ambassador has spoken of 10,000 deaths and the Chinese Red Cross of 2,700.
 The generally accepted range - based on various surveys of hospitals - is between 400 and more than 1,000.